 Fast-forward 11 years and the mighty Lotus team had plummeted.
 For the first time in the team’s long history, both Lotuses failed to qualify for a race as Nelson Piquet and Satoru Nakajima missed the cut.
 In the race, Ayrton Senna led on a wet track from start to finish as Alain Prost fended off a charging Nigel Mansell for second.

 1995 Belgian Grand Prix

 Michael Schumacher put in one of his most iconic performances.
 He started only 16th, but when the rain came down made the brave call to stay out on slicks whilst Damon Hill pitted for wets.
-Despite being several seconds a lap slower, Schumacher held off Hill for ages - albeit with some questionable defensive driving.
-Eventually he made a mistake and handed Hill the lead, but shortly afterwards slicks became the tyre to have - Hill pitted again, dropping to second.
+Despite being several seconds a lap slower, Schumacher held off Hill for ages – albeit with some questionable defensive driving.
+Eventually he made a mistake and handed Hill the lead, but shortly afterwards slicks became the tyre to have and Hill had to pit again, dropping to second.